Top Reasons Why Your US Visa May Be Denied

 Public Charge

-A visa application which is denied under section 212(a)(4) of Immigration & Nationality Act indicates that the consular officer determined you were extremely likely to become reliant on the US government for subsistence & financial assistance when in the US, known as a “Public Charge.”
+A visa application that is denied under section 212(a)(4) of the Immigration & Nationality Act indicates that the consular officer determined you were extremely likely to become reliant on the US government for subsistence & financial assistance when in the US, known as a “Public Charge.”
 Because it is not an enduring ineligibility, this can be surmounted under certain conditions.

 Those Who Apply for the Immigrant Visa

-- Some visa types do not need an Affidavit, so you must prove you will not burden the US government financially by:
+2. Some visa types do not need an Affidavit, so you must prove you will not burden the US government financially by:

-- Showing your own funds through bank statements, pay stubs, etc.
+3. Showing your own funds through bank statements, pay stubs, etc.

-- Providing a job offer in the US
+4. Providing a job offer in the US

-- However, providing these does not guarantee visa approval, since the consular officer decides if the financial evidence overcomes the ineligibility.
+5. However, providing these does not guarantee visa approval, since the consular officer decides if the financial evidence overcomes the ineligibility.
 The officer determines if the support shown is adequate.

 Those Who Apply for the Non-Immigrant Visa

-Those applying for the nonimmigrant visas who had been barred entry to the US under section 212(a) (4) of Immigration & Nationality Act are required to demonstrate that they can support themselves financially during their time within the country.
+Those applying for the nonimmigrant visas who had been barred entry to the US under section 212(a) (4) of the Immigration & Nationality Act are required to demonstrate that they can support themselves financially during their time within the country.
 The consular officer in fact will revise your paperwork & decide whether you have ample funds to overcome the inadmissibility or not.

-Myths behind US Visa Rejection
+Myths Behind US Visa Rejection

 Once Rejected, you can Reapply Again

 There are chances your visa may be rejected.
 But that doesn’t mean you cannot re-apply again.
-The chances of getting rejected may be because of financial reason or may be due to the consulate didn’t find the interview that convincing.
+The chances of getting rejected may be because of financial reasons or may be due to the consulate didn’t find the interview that convincing.

 Based on Valuable Properties